vishwanathchiniwar/coding-challenges/Backend/security/README.md

 ## Description:

-This Spring Boot project consists of one microservice, which is responsible for the access system of the company you now work for.
-The original developer never implemented any security features.
-The access to the network and therefore also the access system was handled elsewhere, so there was no need for a security implementation.
-In the course of a recent network structure change this requirement changed
+Within the framework of an agile project, new security mechanisms for an access system of doors are to be implemented.
+Until now, access to the system via network zones and VPN has been secured on an on-premises hosted system, thus, a security implementation was not mandatory until now.
+However, in the course of a planned migration to the cloud, this requirement has changed.

-In the current version of the service, as long as one has access to the network, they access all doors in the building and even unlock them if they wanted to.
-The service can be accessed through its REST API and then read from and written to.
-This poses a security threat and cannot be ignored
+Access to the current version of the service is available to anyone who has access to the network.
+This access lets you access all doors and even unlock them.
+The service is accessible externally through a REST API and can be read and modified through this.
+This represents a security risk and must not be ignored.

-Your first project as new developer in the company will be to implement a security system for both existing endpoints in the service.
+Your first project as a new developer in the company will be to secure both endpoints of the service.

 ## Acceptance Criteria: